Mngo-123/Niche-bro-/README.md

  <hr>

 NOT OFFICIAL ⬛⬛⬛⬛ PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH SCOTT CAWTHON.
-(I'm sorry I had to do this to go unnoticed by smoothwalll.
+(I'm sorry, I had to do this to go unnoticed by smoothwall).